BastelPichi/compatibility/brightway.md

    - Turn ON the scooter
    - Unplug the dashboard cable
    - Connect your adapter cable
-5. Click "Start Update" in BwFlasher
+5. Click "Start Update" in BwFlasher (MAC: If flashing fails, just restart it)
 6. Wait for "Flashing complete" message

 ### Step 4: Reassemble